maddsua/vx-proxy/readme.md

 # A scalable RADIUS-controlled proxy service.

-Because v2ray is cool but I want some flexibility.
-Also just because I can.

-Work in progress, more protocols are coming in the future.
+**Goals, really briefly**

+To create a transparent remotely-controlled, private and easy to deploy proxy service.

+Because v2ray is cool but no way in hell I trust a bunch of dudes from a country that's known to do not so funni things on the web.

 ## Proxy protocols

 ### SOCKS 5

-Commands:
-- ✅ Connect
-- ❌ Bind
-- ❌ Associate

-Address types:
-- ✅ IPv4
+Features:
-- ✅ IPv6
+- ✅ `CONNECT` command
+- ⏳ `BIND` command
+- ⏳ `ASSOCIATE` command
+- ⏳ UDP proxy
-- ✅ Domain name
+- ✅ IPv4/IPV6/DOMAIN address type support

-Auth methods:
-- ❌ None
-- ❌ GSSAPI
-- ✅ Password
+- ✅ Password auth
-- ❌ Challenge Handshake
-- ❌ Challenge Response
-- ❌ SSL
-- ❌ NDS Auth
-- ❌ Multi Auth Framework
-- ❌ JSON

 ### HTTP

-Protocols (doesn't affect the stuff you're sending throuh it, so for example, acessing sites via https DOES work):
-- ✅ HTTP/1.1
-- ❌ HTTP/2
-- ❌ HTTP/3

-Methods:
+Features:
-- ✅ Tunnel (`CONNECT`)
+- ✅ HTTP tunnelling (`CONNECT` method)
-- ❌ Relay (`GET`,`POST`, etc.)
+- ⏳ Forward-proxying (`GET`,`POST`, etc.)

-Address types:
-- ✅ IPv4
-- ✅ IPv6
-- ✅ Domain name

-Auth methods:
-- ❌ None
 - ✅ Basic proxy auth (username/password)
-- ❌ JWT
-- ❌ Opaque Bearer
+- ⏳ TLS (HTTPS) proxy

 ## RADIUS protocol